logic-for-hackers/spring-2015/spin/ns-spec.md

   After that fails:

-    ./pan -t <filename>  does a *guided simulation*, which will include all printfs in the buggy run.
-    ./pan -t -p <filename>  shows you the above, plus every step through all processes
+    spin -t <filename>  does a *guided simulation*, which will include all printfs in the buggy run. spin -t -p <filename>  shows you the above, plus every step through all processes

 Hint: If you're where to start, try playing with the Alice/Bob processes and doing some simulation runs,